Blog

 4. Consider quick cuts

 The best way to make a fast and dramatic impact on your monthly expenses is to make cuts.
-Take a look at your existing monthly expenses, both variable expenses and fixed expenses and see if there are any that can be eliminated, even if just on a temporary basis.
+Take a look at your existing monthly expenses, both variable expenses and fixed expenses, and see if there are any that can be eliminated, even if just on a temporary basis.

 Lunch, snacks, and other extra workplace perks and supplies are an easy first step for cuts that can reduce your business expenses this very month.
 Cancel subscriptions, used and unused, for a one-click impact on your monthly expenses.
 Minimize marketing and advertising budgets and freeze discretionary spending within your departments–things like customer meals and travel can add up quickly.

-5. Audit your expenses & operating costs
+5. Audit your expenses and operating costs

 Performing an audit of your business operating expenses might take an afternoon, or even a full day, but it can illuminate your business decisions to reduce costs this month.
 Pore through your credit card statements, bank statements, invoices, payroll, every utility bill, and any other financial records you might have.
 Look carefully for any areas where you may be overspending.